How to make an Unsalted Sea Pottery Wall Hanging

 Wedging Clay

 Wedging Clay is somewhat like kneading dough.
 Place your hands on the clay as shown in the picture.
-Push forward As you are turning the clay under your hands.
+Push forward as you are turning the clay under your hands.

 Leather Hard